|

 Extension Moves Strategically into the Future

+As we begin 2023, Extension has a new strategic plan.
 In recent years, even for the last several decades, North Carolina has been experiencing significant population growth and resettlement throughout our state.
 This growth has many opportunities and challenges for the NC Cooperative Extension Service.
 These include the impact of climate change, more resilient agriculture, health impacts of food and nutrition education, and continuing to help elevate our youth to become our future leaders.
 While we see significant economic growth in some of our urban centers, many of our rural counties are navigating uncertainty, with residents feeling at risk of being left behind.

 These are all very real trends—some positive, some negative, but all representing opportunities for Extension to have an impact on our state and inform our future trajectory.
 As our state continues to grow and evolve, we are prepared to evolve, refocus, and transform alongside it.
 To do so, we must anticipate trends and be responsive to changing dynamics, whether through programming, resource allocations, policy changes or other shifts.
-Our new 2030 Strategic Plan shows how we are and how we will evolve to build and maintain a vibrant and sustainable workforce with our Extension professionals at the heart of all we do.
+Our new 2030 Strategic Plan shows how we are and how we will evolve to build

 Download the 2030 NC Extension Strategic Plan to read how we plan to continue our mission of providing solutions to improve the lives of North Carolinians as we look at the present and into the future.